Naezr/ShyFox/README.md

 - Searcbar can now be putted into vertical toolbar
 - Bookmark toolbar items can be placed on a vertical toolbar and will be a single button
 - The wallpaper in a new tab now depends on the theme. `wallpaper.png` for dark theme and `wallpaper-light.png` for light theme
-- Some context menu items now have icons
+- Some context menu items now have icons (disabled by default)
+- Added bunch of `about:config` settings

 3.5.1:
 - Ton of small paddings/margins fixes